ajorgensen89/api_5/testing.md

 <br>
 - Errors faced.
 POST error.<br>
 This error kept appearing once the backend and frontend projects had been combined.<br>
-If the backend API 'python manage.py runserver', had not been entered to get the server running in conjuction with the React frontend server which ran on 'nvm install 16.18.0', 'nvm use 16.18.0', then 'npm start', these errors would appear.<br>
+If the backend API **python manage.py runserver**, had not been entered to get the server running in conjuction with the React frontend server which ran on 'nvm install 16.18.0', 'nvm use 16.18.0', then 'npm start', these errors would appear.
+To run in the react frontend, A Frontend folder was created in the directory.
+All commands for the frontend were ran here.
+CLI **cd frontend** to ensure inside the correct folder.<br>
 This error showed together with the above Proxy Error.<br>
 <img src="frontend/src/assets/images/testing-images-frontend/POSTerror.png" width=30% height=30%>
 <br>